hamdard345/MindTrack/README.md

 ## Usage
 Instructions on how to use the application, including any available features.

-## Unit Testing with Jest
+## Unit Testing with vitest
-MindTrack utilizes Jest for unit testing to ensure code quality and functionality.
+MindTrack utilizes vitest for unit testing to ensure code quality and functionality.

 ## Contributing